By Vincent Czyz

 While sound is certainly important, and language in the proper hands has its own music, syllabic harmonies need not be trumpeted as though they were the foundation of good prose.

-Lutz, it seems, is a little too enamored of overstatement.
-Words don’t really merit comparison with skyscrapers (though certainly novels might); letters aren’t “erected.”
-But even if we grant Lutz his over-the-top tendencies, unless Lutz knows Schutt and she told him tallowy is the last word she came up with in that sentence, there’s no reason to think this must have been the case.
-Yet Lutz is insistent: “. . .
-Schutt is seeking the inevitable adjective to insert into the final slot in the sentence . . .”
-(Not to be peevish, but if the adjective were inevitable, Schutt wouldn’t have to look for it; it would have gotten there on its own.
-Placing a premium on sound, Lutz confounds his meaning: “inevitable adjective to insert” had enough repetitive aural appeal to win out over clarity.)
+I’m not sure letters merit comparison with skyscrapers or other erected structures (though novels might).
+But even if we grant Lutz his over-the-top claims, unless he knows Schutt and she told him tallowy is the last word she came up with in that sentence, there’s no reason to think this must have been the case.
+Yet Lutz is insistent: “… Schutt is seeking the inevitable adjective to insert into the final slot in the sentence …” (Not to be peevish, but if the adjective were inevitable, Schutt wouldn’t have to look for it; it would’ve gotten there on its own.
+Possibly, by placing a premium on sound, Lutz muddied his meaning, that is the phrase “inevitable adjective to insert” had enough aural appeal to win out over clarity.)

 Vince Czyz is the author of The Christos Mosaic, a novel, and Adrift in a Vanishing City, a collection of short fiction.
 He is the recipient of the Faulkner Prize for Short Fiction and two NJ Arts Council fellowships.
 The 2011 Capote Fellow, his work has appeared in many publications, including New England Review, Shenandoah, AGNI, The Massachusetts Review, Georgetown Review, Quiddity, Tampa Review, Boston Review, and Louisiana Literature.